-- Slow down when approaching the top of the hill. - Use headlamps even during the day to make the vehicle more visible.
+Use headlamps even during the day to make the vehicle more visible to oncoming traffic.

-Driving to the top of a hill at high speed can cause an accident.
+Driving to the top (crest) of a hill at full speed can cause an accident.
 There could be a drop-off, embankment, cliff, or even another vehicle.
 You could be seriously injured or killed.
 As you near the top of a hill, slow down and stay alert.